 Children who attend a Somerset County Council school, whose parents or carers receive certain benefits may be entitled to free school meals.

-It is the responsibility of the parents or carers to register their entitlement and request provision of free school meals for their children.
+It is the responsibility of the parents or carers to register their entitlement and request that free school meals are provided for their children.

 Free school meals are available to children whose parents qualify by meeting the criteria below.
 Children must be in school all day and they will be provided with a meal at lunchtime which is paid for by the school.